jthmiller/NERRs-18s-metabarcoding/README.md

 Network plots of sites broken up by regions [here](images/network-plots/)

-### Longitudinal Analysis
+## Longitudinal Analysis
 From the tutorial: Repeat measure experimental designs (e.g. time series) are a valid and powerful method to control for inter-individual variation.
 However, conventional dimensionality reduction methods can not account for the high-correlation of each subject to itself at a later time point.
 Longitudinal analysis can occur on features (ASVs), taxonomic assignment, or on phylogenetic clusters.

-Longitudinal stats, including LME models can be found [here](https://docs.qiime2.org/2020.2/tutorials/longitudinal/)
+More info and tutorials for longitudinal stats, including LME models can be found [here](https://docs.qiime2.org/2020.2/tutorials/longitudinal/)

-### Compositional tensor factorization (CTF)  doi: 10.1038/s41587-020-0660-7
+#### Compositional tensor factorization (CTF)
 The package 'gemelli' for qiime2 is used to perform CTF.
-The gemelli tutorial can be found [here](https://github.com/biocore/gemelli/blob/master/ipynb/tutorials/IBD-Tutorial-QIIME2-CLI.md)
+The gemelli tutorial can be found [here](https://github.com/biocore/gemelli/blob/master/ipynb/tutorials/IBD-Tutorial-QIIME2-CLI.md) and at doi: 10.1038/s41587-020-0660-7

 - Treat each NERR_SITE as a subject
 - Treat each NERR_SITE_QTR as a time